burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > In each area of CS there are requirements beyond this three.
 But it's out of scope of this note.
 And this three categories is not a bad set.

+The motivation for using the concept is to have the ability to provide you with a means to constrain the template type.

 General things about [concept](https://en.cppreference.com/w/cpp/language/constraints):

 1. Concepts are never instantiated by the compiler.
 They never give rise to executable code.